What are gears?

 How did you do?

 What did you do well?
-Is there anything you could’ve done better?
+Is there anything that you could have done better?

 Excellent, now you have a basic knowledge of simple gear configurations.
 Let’s gear up for the next lesson!